karkipra/FeedMe/README.md

 # Feed Me

 A recipe application for Android using an external API with a login function and persistent storage options.  <br />
+Created by:
+- Pratik Karki
+- Marty Toney
-Created by Pratik Karki, Marty Toney, and Hüseyin Altınışık.
+- Hüseyin Altınışık.

 ## Motivation